 What is most tragic is that not wanting to make mistakes completely ignores being human.
 As if we all have to look out of the same attic window and then also have to see and experience the same thing.
 That would make life very dull.

 The miracle of being human is that we can see and experience the world as we want.
 However, we do not see the world as it is, but as it is not!
 Our ability to see something wrong is not a system error of human nature.
 There is nothing we can prevent.
 It is fundamental to who we are as humans.

 We have to make mistakes to learn and be creative.
 That's why we have to let go of our false truth and be open to what we don't believe yet.

-They can invent the most amazing stories or the non-existent artist just to avoid admitting that they don’t know something.
-And once faced with the fact that the artist didn’t exist, they can persistently cling to “their own experience” and that the artist does exist.
+They can invent the most amazing stories or the non-existent artists just to avoid admitting that they don't know something.
+Once faced with the fact that the artist didn't exist, they can persistently cling to "their own experience" and that the artist does exist.